 The risks of buying debt securities issued by the government are inherently low, simply because there is a small chance of default on the government’s part.
 Bonds from established companies like OCBC and Singtel also involve a moderate level of risk given that these companies are not expected to become bankrupt easily, which is a primary factor defaulting on their loan obligations.

-When you purchase bonds from the Singapore government or a huge corporation, there’s usually a predetermined interest that serves as the income for investors who lend their money.
+When you purchase bonds from the Singapore government or a huge corporation, there’s usually a predetermined interest that serves as the income for investors who invest their money.
 The issuer pays the interest in regular intervals, normally every year, until the bonds’ maturity.

 One of the main disadvantages of investing in bonds involves a buyback or redemption option by the issuer.
 The Singapore government or public company can choose to buy the issued bonds before the maturity date, hence limiting the amount of return that you can receive from the investment.